-Hobbling everywhere has meant I’ve had to cancel or postpone many plans for the last two weeks.
+My injuries sustained a couple of weeks ago has meant I’m not hobbling everywhere and had to cancel or postpone many plans since the event.
 This has resulted in more nights at home then out, the consequences of such have already been mentioned.

 This has left me with time to ponder a lot of life’s big questions.